Koredotcom/docs/docs/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/manage-input-and-output.md

 * Input Variables: The input variables provide initial data to the agent flow.
 * Output Variables: The output variables store and make accessible the derived values from the flow.
 You must define output variables to capture results you want to return from the agent.

-Once the input and output variables are defined, you can access these variables using the context object syntax, and can be utilized throughout the flow:
+Once the input and output variables are defined, you can access these variables using the context object syntax, and use them throughout the flow:

 * Input variables are available immediately after the Start node.
 * Output variables can be set in any node and are collected at the End node.